UbiquitousLearning/mllm/src/backends/qnn/README.md

 # Qualcomm AI Engine Direct(QNN) backend

+Currently, this is only preliminary support and is under active development for better performance and more supported models.

 ## QNN Environment Set Up
 The QNN backend relies on the Qualcomm QNN framework and Hexagon SDK to compile LLM-specific operators.
 Please download them using [QPM](https://qpm.qualcomm.com/).
 The compiling environment only supports Linux now.